AltaArts/SourceTab--Prism-Plugin/Docs/Doc-Metadata.md

 Unfortunately there seems to be no standard for Metadata throughout the industry.
 Each Camera manufacturer and Studio pipeline have their own take on what data is saved, what key it is saved to, and even the type of file used.
 And DCC's do not help by limiting Metadata Import/Export types.

 But since Metadata can be such a useful piece in the data flow, SourceTab tries to make Metadata as flexible as possible.
 Metadata will be read from each video file using a combination of FFprobe (part of the FFmpeg tools see [FFmpeg](https://github.com/FFmpeg/FFmpeg)), and ExifTool (see [ExifTool](https://github.com/exiftool/exiftool)).
-As much Metadata will be read from the file, and the user can target Metadata fields with that data.
+The Metadata will be read from the file, and the user can target Metadata fields with that data (see [Configuring](#configuring) below).

 ![Metadata Functions](DocsImages/meta_functs.png)